GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 Wikimedia, eCommerce and others.
 According to a third party estimate, around 10% of Internet applications were affected by our attacks.

 For more information check our [Usenix Security 2012 paper](/files/usenix12.pdf).
-Also, check out our [online gaussian solving framework](https://github.com/GeorgeArgyros/mt_derand) and the [snowflake framework](https://github.com/GeorgeArgyros/snowflake) for bruteforcing PRG seeds.
+Also, check out our [online gaussian solving framework](https://github.com/GeorgeArgyros/mt_derand) for inverting the Mersennes Twister PRG and the [snowflake framework](https://github.com/GeorgeArgyros/snowflake) for bruteforcing PRG seeds.
 Finally, check our [secure random bytes implementation](https://github.com/GeorgeArgyros/Secure-random-bytes-in-PHP) for PHP applications.
 Below you can find the talk given in Usenix security 2012.
 {% include youtubePlayer.html id= page.php_video_id %}